postcss/autoprefixer/README.md

 grunt.loadNpmTasks('grunt-autoprefixer');
 ```

-If you use Sass with `compress` output style and worry, that Autoprefixer
+If you use Sass with `compress` output style and worry that Autoprefixer might
 uncompress CSS, try [grunt-csso](https://github.com/t32k/grunt-csso).
-It compress CSS back, but did it much better than Sass.
+It will compress the CSS back, but does the compression much better than Sass.

 ### Prepros

-I you want to build your assets in GUI, try
+If you want to build your assets in GUI, try
 [Prepros](http://alphapixels.com/prepros/).
 Just set “Auto Prefix CSS”
 [checkbox](https://f.cloud.github.com/assets/3478693/930798/faa29892-0016-11e3-8901-87850de7aed2.jpg)
 in right panel.

 ### Compass

-If you use Compass binary to compile your styles, you can easy integrate
+If you use Compass binary to compile your styles, you can easily integrate
 Autoprefixer with it.
 Install `autoprefixer-rails` gem:

 ```